 PA Marijuana Pardon Project

-Pennsylvania is coordinating a one-time, large-scale pardon effort for people with certain minor, non-violent marijuana convictions.
+Pennsylvania coordinated a one-time, large-scale pardon effort for people with certain minor, non-violent marijuana convictions.

 If somebody has taken drugs and becomes unresponsive, call 911 immediately.
 These resources are intended for preventive measures only.